|

-In the mid 1800's in Norway as well as in much of Northern
+In the mid 1800's in Norway as well as in much of

 Europe; students, craftsmen and merchants organized choruses